Coinbase Wrapped XRP (CBXRP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Coinbase Wrapped XRP Historical Price

-According to the latest data gathered on Coinbase Wrapped XRP live price page, the current price of Coinbase Wrapped XRP is 2.17USD.
-The circulating supply of Coinbase Wrapped XRP(CBXRP) is 3.02M CBXRP , giving it a market capitalization of $6.54M.
+According to the latest data gathered on Coinbase Wrapped XRP live price page, the current price of Coinbase Wrapped XRP is 2.15USD.
+The circulating supply of Coinbase Wrapped XRP(CBXRP) is 3.02M CBXRP , giving it a market capitalization of $6.48M.

 - 30 Days0.00%$ --$ 2.3466$ 2.1059